enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 ![High-level System Overview](./images/general_system_architecture.png)
 ## System Architecture (technical) --> Linus

+While the previous chapter provided a conceptual overview of the system and its data flow, this section presents the technical implementation of the developed architecture.
+It introduces all core components of the system and explains how they interact within the cloud-based infrastructure.
+The aim is to offer a comprehensive overview of the deployed software services and the orchestration mechanisms behind them.

+At the heart of the architecture lies a microservice-based design.
+During the course of this project, a set of lightweight, modular services was developed and deployed to realize the required functionality.
+These services communicate via clearly defined interfaces and protocols, enabling a clean separation of concerns and ensuring that each component can be developed, tested, and deployed independently.
+This approach improves maintainability, promotes scalability, and allows for flexible adaptation to future requirements or deployments.

+The infrastructure is fully containerized, with every component encapsulated as a dedicated Docker container.
+This ensures consistent behavior across environments and simplifies system management.
+To coordinate and orchestrate the various containers, Docker Compose is used.
+It allows the entire stack to be instantiated with a single command, making both local development and cloud-based deployment straightforward.
+The only difference between local and remote deployments lies in the configuration, while the overall service topology remains unchanged.

+The illustration below visualizes the system architecture in its entirety.
+It offers a detailed view of what was previously summarized as the "Cloud Infrastructure" in the previous section.

 ![System Architecture](./images/system_architecture.png)

+Each block within the orange cloud in the diagram represents a microservice running as an isolated Docker container.
+The color coding of the blocks reflects their origin and function: white blocks represent third-party or open-source components that have been integrated into the system, whereas blue blocks denote custom-developed services that were specifically implemented as part of this project.
+These include core functionalities such as protocol conversion, data parsing, firmware compilation, and metadata management.
+All blue services are discussed in greater detail in the following sections of this chapter.

+Together, the services form a cohesive and extensible backend platform that handles everything from sensor data ingestion to storage, metadata modeling, and user interaction.
+Their composition reflects a deliberate design that emphasizes interoperability, modularity, and robustness in distributed IoT deployments.

 ## Compiler Engine
 The Compiler Engine is a dedicated service within the system responsible for generating firmware customized for individual sensor nodes.
 It retrieves the source code from a Git repository, enriches it with user-provided configuration data, and compiles the final firmware.
 The resulting binary is returned to the user, optionally along with the enriched source code and compilation logs.